Effective comparison of neutrino-mass models: Models' phenomenology

 Our results are summarised in Figs.~\ref{fig:ZeeEMu}, \ref{fig:ZeeETau} and \ref{fig:ZeeMuTau}.
 For the $\epsilon_\delta$ only case (left panels), we study constraints as a function of pairs of entries of the antisymmetric matrix $\epsilon_\delta$, setting to zero the third independent entry.
 This completely fixes the phenomenology, since the entries of $\epsilon_\delta$ can be chosen real and positive with no loss of generality.
 Amusingly, if $(\epsilon_{\delta})_{bc}=0$ and $(\epsilon_{\delta})_{ab,ac}\ne 0$, where $a\ne b\ne c$ are the three lepton flavours, then dim-6 operators induce LFV only in the $b \leftrightarrow c$ channel.
 The plots display the bounds from all LFV observables we discussed, except for LFV Higgs decays, as they are too weak due to loop and $y_e$ suppression, and for $\tau^- \to \ell_b^- \ell_b^- \ell_c^+$ decays, since dim-6 operators induced by the scalar $\delta$ violate flavour by at most one unit.

 For the $\epsilon_2$ only case (right panels), we study constraints as a function of pairs of diagonal entries of the matrix $\epsilon_2$, setting to zero the third diagonal entry and assuming $|(\epsilon_2)_{ab}| = \sqrt{|(\epsilon_2)_{aa} (\epsilon_2)_{bb}|}$.
 This benchmark allows us to compare flavour-conserving and violating observables on a level footing.
-In general, $\epsilon_2$ entries are all independent, therefore the relative strength of the flavour-conserving and violating bounds can be arbitrarily varied by simply rescaling the LFV constraints in our figures.
+In general, the $\epsilon_2$ entries are all independent, therefore the relative strength of the flavour-conserving and flavour-violating bounds in our figures can be varied by rescaling the size of the off-diagonal entry $(\epsilon_2)_{ab}$.
 With the choice of parameters in the figures, the rates of $\tau\to \ell_a\ell_a\ell_b$ decays with $a\ne b$ vanish at tree level (the WCs $c^{\ell e}_{abcd}$ involving all three different flavours are zero).
 Since the experimental constraints on these decays are comparable to those on $\tau\to 3\ell_a$, this is not consequential for our analysis.

 Several of the observables we consider depend on the product $\epsilon_2 \epsilon_\lambda$, where $\epsilon_\lambda$ is related to the coupling between the two Higgs doublets, see our spurion analysis in section \ref{ssec:zee}.
 In particular, non-standard Higgs decays in the Zee model are directly proportional to $c^{eH} = \epsilon_\lambda^* \epsilon_2^\dag$.
 Furthermore, dipole moments and radiative charged lepton decays may be dominated by the Barr-Zee contribution of Eq.~\eqref{cegBZ}, which is also proportional to $\epsilon_\lambda^* \epsilon_2^\dag$.
 The $\mu \to e$ conversion is also driven by the Barr-Zee piece, except in the regions $|(\epsilon_2)_{ee}| \gg |(\epsilon_2)_{\mu \mu}|$ and $|(\epsilon_2)_{\mu \mu}| \gg |(\epsilon_2)_{ee}|$ (i.e. where the cyan line bends in the right panel of Fig. \ref{fig:ZeeEMu}).
 On the other hand, the Barr-Zee contribution is subleading for lepton-to-three-lepton decays.
 In the right panels of Figs. \ref{fig:ZeeEMu}-\ref{fig:ZeeMuTau}, as we vary the entries of the matrix $\epsilon_2$, we fix $\epsilon_\lambda = 0.1$, which is roughly the maximal value allowed by perturbativity when $M_2\sim10$ TeV.
 Reducing $\epsilon_\lambda$ would proportionally weaken the bounds from the set of observables just mentioned.